 My name is Tracy Rosen and I have been teaching and consulting – from primary school through adult education – since 1996.
 This blog is a place for me to share the great things that are happening with implicit use of technology in Adult Education.
 I also include some of my own editorials and experiences from various conferences or education events.

-Currently an education consultant with la Commission scolaire de la Seigneurie-des-Mille-Îles near Montreal, Quebec, I believe that participant-driven professional development experiences are essential for continuous improvement.
+Currently an education consultant with la Commission scolaire de la Seigneurie-des-Mille-Îles (CSSMI) near Montreal, Quebec, I believe that participant-driven professional development experiences are essential for continuous improvement.

 I also serve as a resource person for the RÉCIT Provincial Service to Adult Education.
 The community I serve is made up of the nine English School Boards in Quebec.